Hidden depths in the local Universe: The Stellar Stream Legacy Survey

-\item Methods to distinguish features arising from dwarf galaxy accretion from those generated by major mergers and perturbations to thin galactic discs can be tested at the resolution of our survey (Sec.~\ref{sec:analysis}).
+\item Methods to distinguish features arising from dwarf galaxy accretion from those generated by major mergers and perturbations to thin galactic discs can be tested at the resolution of our survey (Sec.~\ref{sec:confusion}).

-\item Our custom reprocessing of data from the {\it DESI Legacy Imaging Surveys} has a limiting depth of $\sim29\,\mathrm{mag\,arcsec^{-2}}$ ($3\sigma$ of the sky background variation measured in $10\times10\arcsec$ pixels).
-This is comparable to other ultra-deep observations of diffuse structures in the literature.
-Our approach offers a much larger sample size, is competitive with the {\it Euclid} Wide Survey and only marginally shallower than the 10-year stacked data expected from the\textit{Vera C. Rubin Telescope Legacy Survey of Space and Time} (Sec.~\ref{sec:othersurveys}).
+\item Our approach offers a much larger sample size, is competitive with the {\it Euclid} Wide Survey and only marginally shallower than the 10-year stacked data expected from the\textit{Vera C. Rubin Telescope Legacy Survey of Space and Time} (Sec.~\ref{sec:othersurveys}).

 \item The `particle spray' technique can rapidly generate a large library of bespoke $N$-body realisations of individual streams, with which to test both visual and automated classification methods.
-We will use this technique in combination with convolutional neural networks to quantify stream morphologies in our sample for comparison with cosmological simulations.
+We use this technique in combination with convolutional neural networks to quantify stream morphologies in our sample for comparison with cosmological simulations.
 This approach can constrain galactic accretion histories and satellite orbital distributions.
-We will also use it to identify a large `gold standard' sample of thin streams, in order to constrain the potentials of their host galaxies and provide a new test of the galaxy--halo connection (Sec.~\ref{sec:discussion}).
+We also use it to identify a large `gold standard' sample of thin streams, in order to constrain the potentials of their host galaxies and provide a new test of the galaxy--halo connection (Sec.~\ref{sec:discussion}).

 \item The current generation of cosmological volume simulations is well matched to the spatial scale, resolution and sample size of our data.
-Realistic mock images generated from these models will enable quantitative comparisons with the results of our survey.
+Realistic mock images generated from these models enable quantitative comparisons with the results of our survey.
 (Sec.~\ref{sec:cosmosim}).

 \end{itemize}